ErasmusMC-Bioinformatics/myFAIR/README.md

 * python-magic 0.4.15 or higher
 * plotly 3.3.0 or higher
 * sparqlwrapper 1.8.2 or higher
+* EDAM browser
 * An account on a local or external Galaxy server with the following tools available:
     1. GEMINI (load, autosomal recessive/dominant, de novo, comp hets)
     2. Add Column, Strip Header and File Concatenate (all can be found under the name file_manipulation in the Galaxy tool shed)
-    3. The Galaxy server should allow an FTP connection in order for myFAIR to send the data.
+    3. The Galaxy server should allow an FTP to send data files larger than 2GB.
 * An account to an external SEEK server or a local SEEK server.

 ## <a name="installation-instructions">Installation Instructions</a>